macprog-guy/shout/README.md

 ### Arguments
 Parameter | Default     | Description
 -------- | ----------- | -----------
-`callbacks`   |  | If `undefined` will unsubscribe all subscribers otherwise only those listed in the callback list.
+`callbacks`   |  | If `undefined` will unsubscribe all subscribers from the topic otherwise only those that were specified.

 ## `clear`
-Unregisters all callers from a topic and all its subtopics also.
+Unregisters all callers from a topic and its subtopics.
 Calling this on the root topic will clear all subscripitions.

 ```js